OhioLINK is currently working on affordable learning initiatives in three areas.

 - OhioLINK’s Inclusive Access Initiative negotiates statewide pricing agreements for inclusive access textbooks with McGraw-Hill Education, Pearson, Cengage, and Sage.
 The agreements cover all 89 OhioLINK member institutions, public and private.
 According to the publishers, this is a groundbreaking initiative in its scale and comprehensiveness across virtually all non-profit higher education institutions in a single state.

 - In 2022, OhioLINK introduced OER Course Redesign Grants.
 Modeled after a similar effort at Cleveland State University, this initiative created a pilot program to help faculty learn more about using openly-licensed and affordable course content for high-enrollment courses.
-Twenty-nine faculty received stipends and completed the grant with plans to adopt OER for a course during the 2022-2023 school year.
-OhioLINK hopes to offer more of these grants in the future.
+Eighty-eight faculty from 35 OhioLINK institutions have participated in three cohorts.